industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Configuration of Databus

-## Publishing the trace jobs to databus
+## Publishing the trace jobs to Databus

 ## Configuration of Flow Creator